githedgehog/dplane-rpc/README.md

 This is the **source of truth** for the wire protocol constants and values.
 This file is processed by cbindgen to produce a `C header` file with these definitions.
 No code should be needed in this file.
-The rest of the source files are rust-only.
+The rest of the source files are for the implementation of the wire format in Rust.

 [objects.rs](./src/objects.rs): contains type definitions for the `objects` exchanged between CP and DP.
 The types chosen are rust-friendly and may be reused for the internals of the dataplane code.
-Again, these types are not part of the wire format.
+Again, these types are not part of the wire format in that their layout, while related, is independent of the encoding.

-[msg.rs](./src/msg.rs): contains definitions for the message types so far defined (e.g.
-Request, Response, etc..), some utilities to work with them and an auxiliary trait `WrapMsg` that eases some operations in the Rust implementation.
+[msg.rs](./src/msg.rs): contains definitions for the message types so far defined (e.g. Request, Response, etc..), some utilities to work with them and an auxiliary trait `WrapMsg` that eases some operations in the Rust implementation.

 [wire.rs](./src/wire.rs) This contains the implementation of the `Wire` trait, which consists in two functions: `encode()` and `decode()`.
 The trait is implemented for messages and objects in a somewhat hierarchical manner.
 99% of the logic is here.

 ## Adding new message types